computershoes/bootcamp-homework/week-16/SubmissionFile.md

   **2. Why is it dangerous:**
 It is dangerous because it allows remote code execution as root.
   **3. What mitigation strategies can you recommendations for the client to protect their server:**
-The recommended mitigation strategy is to upgrade to a newer, patched version of vsftpd and samba.
+The recommended mitigation strategy is to upgrade to a newer, patched version of vsftpd and samba and to set security rules to deny all incoming connections unless from whitelisted IPs.
 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.